St. Lucie High School

 The St. Lucie High School (also known as the Fort Pierce Elementary School) is a historic school in Fort Pierce, Florida.
 It is located at 1100 Delaware Avenue.
 On January 26, 1984, it was added to the U.S. National Register of Historic Places.

 The building was first called Fort Pierce High School.
-For many years it had been the only high school between Stuart and Melbourne.
+For many years it was the only high school between Stuart and Melbourne.
 Originally designed by W.B.
-Camp, at one point it had been "the most magnificent, the most modernly planned and the most architecturally beautiful public school building in Florida."
+Camp, at one point it was "the most magnificent, the most modernly planned and the most architecturally beautiful public school building in Florida."
 As the school grew, architects such as William Hatcher and Laurence Funke made additions in 1926 closely following the original construction.

-The building now houses the Fort Pierce Magnet School of the Arts, which offers an interdisciplinary curriculum that features music, art, dance and drama for elementary and middle school students.
+The building now houses the Creative Arts Academy of St. Lucie, which offers an interdisciplinary curriculum that features music, art, dance and drama for elementary and middle school students.